sunaku/enthium/README.md

 ## Rationale

 * Q and Z are split apart onto different hands for balance and symmetry.
+  Q is placed on the consonant hand (like Engram) to avoid one-handed QU.

 * Apostrophe is away (on a different finger entirely) from YOU and I so it can be typed without same-finger bigrams such as `you'd` and `I'd`.